Skip to main content

 Causes and risk factors for childhood ovarian cancer

 Ovarian tumors in children are caused by certain changes to the way ovarian cells function, especially how they grow and divide into new cells.
 Often, the exact cause of these cell changes is unknown.
-To learn more about how cancer develops, see What Is Cancer?
+Learn more about how cancer develops at What Is Cancer?

 A risk factor is anything that increases the chance of getting a disease.
 Not every child with a risk factor will develop an ovarian tumor.
 And it will develop in some children who don't have a known risk factor.